Sharing Your Kids With The World On Social Media; How It Can Affect Their Lives

-- Have you ever gone checked to see who is following your facebook profile?
+- Have you ever gone checked to see who is following your Facebook profile?
 You will be shocked!
-I had about 30 people following my profile and I don’t know a single one of them; none of them were facebook friends.
+From all the people following our profile, many of them we don’t know and many are not our Facebook friends.

 Summary Of This Article

 To share or not to share kids’ pictures is your own decision.
 The reason for this article is to spread awareness, to open your eyes, to get you thinking about this topic and to get you to be more cautious, for your kids’ sake.